afonsof/jenkins-material-theme/README.markdown

-Simple Theme Plugin for Jenkins
+Simple CSS Plugin for Jenkins
 ==============================
-A plugin for Jenkins that supports custom CSS & JavaScript.
+A plugin for Jenkins that supports custom CSS.
-You can customize Jenkins's appearance (ex. his gentle face on the background).

 Author
 ------------------------------
 * @mallowlabs
+* @michaelneale (stole it from the above, who built the simple theme plugin)

 How to build
 ------------------------------